 by Sun Microsystems (www.sun.com) or Hewlett-Packard (www.hp.com) or Oracle (www.oracle.com) or LSI (www.lsi.com) or LSI Logic (www.lsi.com) or SPSS (www-01.ibm.com/software/analytics/spss) or RSA Security or Macromedia (www.macromedia.com).

-Description: Javaw.exe is not essential for the Windows OS and causes relatively few problems. javaw.exe is located in a subfolder of "C:\Program Files" or sometimes in the folder C:\Windows\System32 or in a subfolder of C:\Windows or in a subfolder of Windows Temp folder or in a subfolder of C:\Windows\System32—generally C:\WINDOWS\system32\ or C:\Program Files\Java\jre1.5.0_02\bin\.
+Description: Javaw.exe is not essential for the Windows OS and causes relatively few problems.
+Javaw.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of Windows folder for temporary files or in a subfolder of C:\Windows\System32—generally C:\WINDOWS\system32\ or C:\Program Files\Java\jre1.5.0_02\bin\.

 It is not a Windows core file.
 The process listens for or sends data on open ports to a LAN or the Internet.
 The program is not visible.
 The process has no file description.
-Therefore the technical security rating is 65% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 60% dangerous; however you should also read the user reviews.